 - Press the strawberry syrup through a fine strainer and press the strawberries with the back of a spoon to get all the juice out.

-- Allow syrup to cool, place in glass jar and store in the refrigerator for up to three weeks.
+- Allow syrup to cool, place in a glass jar, and store in the refrigerator for up to three weeks.